Richard Toye: Biography

 His book Lloyd George and Churchill: Rivals for Greatness was the winner of the Times Higher Young Academic Author of the Year Award in 2007.
-One of the judges, June Purvis, professor of women's and gender history at Portsmouth University, said: "This is an extremely readable, lively book that explores the complex personal and political relationship between two great male politicians who helped to shape 20th-century Britain.
-The changing shades and hues of their relationship are documented in fascinating detail."
 It received widespread critical acclaim from a number of newspaper reviews for its "nuanced" approach.
+One of the judges, June Purvis, professor of women's and gender history at Portsmouth University, said: This is an extremely readable, lively book that explores the complex personal and political relationship between two great male politicians who helped to shape 20th-century Britain.
+The changing shades and hues of their relationship are documented in fascinating detail.

 He has written extensively on Winston Churchill: his book Churchill's Empire: The World that Made Him and the World He Made was critically acclaimed.
-His most recent book is The Roar of the Lion: The Untold Story of Churchill's World War II Speeches.
-Toye has also written on Rhetoric.
+His most recent book on Churchill is Winston Churchill: A Life in the News in 2020.

 In late 2018, he appeared in the documentary Churchill's mistress discussing the fate of Dora, Lady Castlerosse broadcast on Yesterday television.